tuw-cpsg/tuw-cpsg.github.io/tutorials/docker-ros/README.md

   master URI is set, however, you might have a ros-entrypoint-script sourcing the workspaces anyway where you can add the export of the variable.

-  It is convinient to assign a name to the container:
+  It is convenient to assign a name to the container:
   * to start another shell in the same container (this is not the typical Docker way to do it -- one process per container).
     ```bash